Hydro Jetting · Sep 29, 2025

 What Is Hydro Jetting?

 Hydro jetting is a modern, high-pressure drain cleaning technique that uses a specialized hose and nozzle to blast water into your pipes.
 The pressurized water (up to 4,000 psi) scours the interior walls of the pipes, clearing grease, scale, hair, roots, and other debris.
+This method is highly effective for deep clogs and long sewer lines and is often used in both residential and commercial plumbing systems.

 Pros and Cons of Traditional Drain Cleaning